 13. Eventually, we arrived to a badly

 overgrown summit, though one decent view of Vancouver Island and a

-passing BC Ferry (seen on the photo below) was still there.
-And then the
+passing BC Ferry (seen in the photo below) was still there.
+Then, the

 path started descending.
 However, thanks to "103 Hikes in Southwestern